 8. Understand and Support Reparations

-Juneteenth is a celebration, not reconciliation.
+Juneteenth is a celebration, not a reconciliation.
 Black people are still owed acknowledgment, compensation, restitution, and rehabilitation for the hundreds of years of enslavement and continued discrimination.
 “We demand reparations for past and continuing harms.
 The government, responsible corporations and other institutions that have profited off of the harm they have inflicted on Black people — from colonialism to slavery through food and housing redlining, mass incarceration, and surveillance — must repair the harm done.”
 M4BL Learn more about supporting reparations by visiting The Movement for Black Lives.

 9. Read Black Stories All Month